AKARA-Black Eyed Peas

 1 Pkg Dried Black Eyed Peas (or field peas, or cowpeas) - package size doesn't matter

-Pork for seasoning: ham hocks, ham bone, or large piece of ham
+Pork for seasoning: ham hocks, ham bone, or a large piece of ham

 1 T salt (will need more)